mlcommons/inference/language/llama3-405b/README.md

 You can then navigate in the terminal to your desired download directory and run the following command to download the dataset:

 ```
+# It is recommended to download the dataset inside the $DATASET_FOLDER location that was previously setted
+# mkdir $DATASET_FOLDER
+# cd $DATASET_FOLDER
 rclone copy mlc-inference:mlcommons-inference-wg-public/llama3_405b/mlperf_llama3.1_405b_dataset_8313_processed_fp16_eval.pkl ./ -P
 ```

 You can also download the calibration dataset from the Cloudflare R2 bucket by running the following command:

 ```
+# It is recommended to download the dataset inside the $DATASET_FOLDER location that was previously setted
+# cd $DATASET_FOLDER
 rclone copy mlc-inference:mlcommons-inference-wg-public/llama3_405b/mlperf_llama3.1_405b_calibration_dataset_512_processed_fp16_eval.pkl ./ -P
 ```